castis/currant/readme.md

 - [MPL3115A2 Altitude/Pressure Sensor](https://www.sparkfun.com/products/11084)

 ## Initial setup

 ### The vehicle

 From a fresh install of [Raspian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/):

-Connect it to the local network via ethernet (the wireless card is used to manage it's own network)
+Connect it to the local network with a cable (the wireless card will be used to manage it's own network)

 - note the IP
 - set a root password
+- run the following
-- Run `raspi-config`
+  - `raspi-config`
     - Under `Localisation Options`, set the proper keyboard layout.
     - Under `Advanced`, expand the filesystem if it didn't automatically do this at first boot.
     - Under `Interfacing Options`, enable `SSH` and `I2C`.
-- change `PermitRootLogin` for the moment: `sed -i -E "s/^#?(PermitRootLogin)/\1 yes/" /etc/ssh/sshd_config` and `systemctl restart ssh`
+  - `sed -i -E "s/^#?(PermitRootLogin)/\1 yes/" /etc/ssh/sshd_config` to change 'PermitRootLogin' for a moment.
 Ansible will later change that `yes` to `prohibit-password`.
+  - `systemctl restart ssh`

 ### The development machine